 Sauvignon Blanc dates back to 18th century France where it first gained recognition in the Loire Valley and in the Bordeaux wine vineyards as well.
-It is thought that the grape is related to an older variety, Savagnin Blanc, which is used in Jura, and even Carmenere.
-Interestingly, while Sauvignon Blanc is a white wine, the crossing with Cabernet Franc created the noble grape, Cabernet Sauvignon.
+It is thought that the grape is related to an older variety, Sauvignon Blanc, which is used in Jura, and even Carmenere.

 Sauvignon Blanc vines develop buds late and interestingly, it also ripens early.
 The grape develops best in temperate climates found in numerous wine regions as diverse as Bordeaux, California, South Africa, Australia and New Zealand.

 Sauvignon Blanc continues gaining in popularity.
 In fact, Sauvignon Blanc is now the world’s 8th most widely planted grape.
 For white wines, only Chardonnay is more popular.
 Sauvignon Blanc is now so popular, the grape has its own holiday, International Sauvignon Blanc Day is celebrated depending on your calendar every April 24 and, or May 17!